dku-plant-futures/dku-plant-futures.github.io/content/post/how-not-to-die-chapter-03.md

   Not to Die)"
 ---

-{{< figure src="/images/2024/how-not-to-die/how-not-to-die-from-brain-disease.webp" title="Preserve Your Brain with Nutrition and Lifestyle Changes" alt="How Not to Die from Brain Diseases" class="medium" >}}
+{{< figure src="/images/2024/how-not-to-die/how-not-to-die-from-brain-disease.webp" caption="Preserve Your Brain with Nutrition and Lifestyle Changes" alt="How Not to Die from Brain Diseases" class="medium" >}}

 📆 The book club meets every Monday at 12:00 PM during our regular [Meatless Monday Lunch]({{< ref meatless-monday-2024-fall >}}),